zenml-io/zenml/docs/book/how-to/infrastructure-as-code/terraform-stack-management.md

 ---
-description: Registering Existing Infrastructure with ZenML: A Guide for Terraform Users
+description: Registering Existing Infrastructure with ZenML - A Guide for Terraform Users
 ---

 # Manage your stacks with Terraform